warriorstar-orion/avulto/docs/source/api/dme.rst

       will not be visited.
 There is currently no analogous ``generic_visit`` support.

+.. class:: VarDecl

 .. class:: TypeDecl

    The :class:`TypeDecl` class returns basic information about a type declared in the :class:`DME` file.

+   .. method:: proc_decls(name=None) -> list[ProcDecl]

+      Returns a list of :class:`ProcDecl`\s for the type.
+If *name* is set, only proc declarations with that name will be returned.

    .. method:: proc_names() -> list[str]

       Returns a list of proc names for the type declaration.

+   .. method:: var_decl(name: str, parents: bool=True) -> VarDecl

+      Returns the variable declaration of the var *name*.
+If *parents* is :const:`True`, the type's parents will be checked for a variable declaration if not specified on the current type.

    .. method:: var_names() -> list[str]

       Returns a list of variables names for the type declaration.
 This does not include variables declared in the type's parents.

-   .. method:: value(name: str)

-      Returns a Python representation of the variable *name*.
-This will lookup values of variables declared in the type's parents.

-   .. method:: walk_proc(proc: str, walker)

-      Use the AST *walker* to walk the proc named *proc*.
-A convenience method for :py:meth:`DME.walk_proc`.